How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 Step 3

 Set your multimeter to Rx1 and probe the two spade terminals on the heating element — you are measuring resistance to determine whether the element’s internal coil is intact.
-A healthy element reads between 15 and 30 ohms; an open circuit (OL or infinite resistance) confirms the coil has burned out and the element must be replaced.
-If resistance is within range, the element itself is not the fault and you should continue to the thermistor test before ordering parts.
+A healthy element reads between 15 and 30 ohms; an open circuit (OL or infinite resistance) confirms the coil has burned out, meaning you need a replacement.
+If resistance is within range, the element itself is not the fault, and you should continue to the thermistor test before ordering parts.

 Step 4

-Test the NTC thermistor — the small probe-style sensor clipped to the sump near the element — by probing its two terminals with the multimeter.
-The thermistor tells the control board the water temperature, and if it reports an incorrect value the board can trigger E09 even when the element is fine; at room temperature a good thermistor reads approximately 50kΩ.
-Replace the thermistor if you read an open circuit or a value wildly outside that range, as there is no way to recalibrate it.
+Next, test the NTC thermistor — the small probe-style sensor clipped to the sump near the element — by probing its two terminals with the multimeter.
+This thermistor tells the control board the water temperature, and if it reports an incorrect value, the board can trigger E09 even when the element is working fine; at room temperature, a good thermistor reads approximately 50kΩ.
+Replace the thermistor if you read an open circuit or a value wildly outside that range, as there’s no way to recalibrate it.

 Step 5